pvdz/preval/tests/example_single.md

 It seeds a consistent prng such that test cases always have the same outcome but each call to Math.random() still gets a different value.
 It uses the simple xorshift algorithm to generate numbers, which is totally fine for this use case.

+- globals: x y z

+This way you can ignore implicit globals.
+If your test includes any implicit globals and you don't care about them, you can squash them getting reported.

+This helps clean up test cases and find BAD cases more easily.

 ## Ref tracking test

 The special ref tracking mode stops the run after the first phase1 pass.